 These bell covers would work well for mini orchids or smaller orchids.
 When placing your orchid underneath the dome, make sure the leaves do not touch the sides.
 If the leaves are in constant contact with the condensation on the insides of the dome, this could lead to brown spot and mold growth.

-For orchids with bigger leaves, you can use a plastic greenhouse lid such as the Mondi 7 inch Greenhouse.
+For orchids with bigger leaves but without flower spikes, you can use a plastic greenhouse lid such as this mini greenhouse.
 There are two vents on top which allow you to adjust the humidity and temperature.
-It fits onto a 10 inch by 20 inch flat, which is sold separately.
+Depending on the span of your orchid’s leaves, you can fit one or two into this space.

 Use a Humidity Box For Your Orchids